Interim Session FAQs

 - Will the libraries be open during Interim Session?

 Yes.
 Both Michener Library and Skinner Music Library will be open from 8 a.m. to 5 p.m.
 Monday-Friday, except when the University will be closed for the holiday.
-The university will be closed Monday, December 23rd through Wednesday, December 25th and Wednesday, January 1st.
+The university will be closed Thursday, December 24th through Friday, January 1st.

 The database for the libraries can be accessed 24 hours a day.